All links open in a new window.

 Estimates are that between 15% and 40% of the population will develop illness from influenza every year.
 An average of about 36,000 people per year in the United States die from influenza, and 114,000 per year have to be admitted to the hospital as a result of influenza infection.
 Anyone can get the flu (even healthy people), and serious problems from influenza can happen at any age.
 People age 65 years and older, people of any age with chronic medical conditions, and very young children are more likely to get complications from influenza.

-For the most current information about influenza in Florida, please see Florida's weekly surveillance report, the Florida Flu Review, included below under the Influenza Surveillance section on this page.
+For the most current information about influenza in Florida, please see Florida's weekly surveillance report, the Florida Flu Review.

 - Most Florida counties reported mild influenza activity.
-Twenty counties reported increasing influenza activity.
+In week 9, 40 counties reported decreasing influenza activity; 24 counties indicated activity is at a plateau

-- Emergency department (ED) and urgent care center (UCC) ILI visits have increased overall in recent weeks and the statewide percent of ED visits for ILI is slightly above typical levels for this time of year.
+- Emergency department (ED) and urgent care center (UCC) ILI visits have decreased in recent weeks and is as expected for this time of year; preliminary data suggest that that the influenza season has peaked.

 - In Florida, the most common influenza subtype detected at the Bureau of Public Health Laboratories (BPHL) in recent weeks has been influenza A (2009 H1N1).

-- In week 47, 18 of 41 specimens submitted for influenza testing at BPHL tested PCR positive for influenza.
-Six tested PCR positive for influenza A (2009 H1N1), and twelve tested PCR positive for influenza A unspecified.
-All of these are seasonal strains of influenza.
+- In week 9, 16 of 31 specimens submitted for influenza testing at BPHL tested PCR positive for influenza.
+Two were PCR positive for influenza A (2009 H1N1), one was PCR positive for influenza A (H3), and five were PCR positive for influenza B. All of these are seasonal strains of influenza.

 - Nationally (including Florida), almost all circulating influenza is a good match for the vaccine.

-- No influenza or ILI outbreaks (epidemiologically linked cases of influenza in a single setting) were reported in week 47.
+- No influenza or ILI outbreaks (epidemiologically-linked cases of influenza in a single setting) were reported in week 9.

-- No pediatric influenza-associated deaths were reported in week 47.
-One pediatric influenza-associated death has been reported in the 2013-2014 season.
+- No pediatric influenza-associated deaths were reported in week 9.
+Three pediatric influenza-associated deaths have been reported in the 2013-2014 season.

-- Because of low influenza activity in most regions of the state, Florida reported regional influenza activity to CDC in week 47.
+- Because of local influenza activity in some areas of the state, Florida reported local influenza activity to CDC in week 9.
 This activity level represents the geographic spread of influenza in Florida.